Read in: Español

-For the 2014-2015 school year we will have Kindergarten seats available for both French and Spanish dual language programs.
+We will have Kindergarten seats available for both French and Spanish dual language programs.

-- Due to the immersion nature of our programs, Anglophones/English speaking children will only be admitted at the Kindergarten and first grade levels.
+- Due to the immersion nature of our programs, Anglophones/English speaking children will only be admitted at the Kindergarten and first-grade levels.
 However, we are currently not anticipating any vacancies for Anglophone/English speaking students in Grade 1.

-- Limited seats in Grade 1, 2, and 3 will be available for Francophone students who pass a grade level French proficiency test, until all seats are filled.
+- Limited seats in Grade 1, 2, and 3 will be available for Francophone students who pass a grade level French proficiency test until all seats are filled.

-- Limited seats in Grade 1 and 2 will be available for Spanish native speaking students who pass a grade level Spanish proficiency test, until all seats are filled.
+- Limited seats in Grade 1 and 2 will be available for Spanish native speaking students who pass a grade level Spanish proficiency test until all seats are filled.